• Skip to main content

 • I used a frozen, pre-made, store-bought deep-dish pie crust in this recipe for convenience.
 Feel free to make your own using your favorite flaky crust recipe, or try this fool-proof pie crust recipe from the Pudge Factor.

-• For the best results, if you use a pre-made crust, don’t forget to place the unbaked pie on a cookie sheet before filling it and putting it in the oven.
-The aluminum pie pan is flimsy and may bend when you put it in or take it out of the oven.
+• For the best results, if you use a pre-made crust, remember to place the unbaked pie on a cookie sheet before filling it and putting it in the oven.
+The aluminum pan is flimsy and may bend when you put it in or remove it from the oven.

-• When the pie is done, the filling will puff up slightly, but once it starts cooling, the baked pie will flatten out.
+• When the pie is done, the filling will puff up slightly, but once it starts cooling, it will flatten out.

 • This is not only a delicious southern dessert, but a piece with your coffee in the morning is the breakfast of champions.